reritom/Flask-Microservice-Tutorial/README.md

   return app
 ```

-If we were to do this though, our applications.py file would become very large very quickly.
+If we were to do this though, our `applications.py` file would become very large very quickly.
 Additionally, we'd then need some way to distinguish the flows for creating interval resources and continuous resources (if interval resources were to be added at some point).
 Instead we could make the application more modular by using Flask Blueprints.
 Blueprints allow us to better organise and split our application.

 While there may be other ways, I would think the best way to split the blueprints would be one for interval resources, and one for continuous resources.
 So in this case we will only have one blueprint, just for the continuous resources, but it allows us to make the code more flexible for future development.
 This reason alone isn't enough for using the Blueprint, because in development you often hear that making code future proof can be a waste of time, so there is another reason we will get to.

-So inside our invsys directory we will make a 'blueprints' directory with an '__init__.py', and make a file called 'continuous_resource_blueprint.py'.
+So inside our `invsys` directory we will make a `blueprints` directory with an `__init__.py`, and make a file called `continuous_resource_blueprint.py`.

 At this point your overall project directory should resemble this: